Andrew Strathern

-Andrew Jamieson Strathern (born 19 January 1939) is a British anthropologist.
+Andrew Jamieson Strathern (19 January 1939 – 21 September 2026) was a British anthropologist.

+Life and career

-Strathern earned a doctorate at the University of Cambridge, and teaches at the University of Pittsburgh, where he serves as Andrew Mellon Professor of Anthropology.
-He is married to Pamela J. Stewart, a fellow anthropologist employed at Pitt.
-A collection of their joint work is held at the University of Pittsburgh, as the Pamela J. Stewart and Andrew J. Strathern Archive, and at the University of California, San Diego, as the Strathern (Andrew) and Pamela J. Stewart Photographs and Audiorecordings.
-Andrew Strathern is a fellow of the Association for Social Anthropology in Oceania.
+Strathern earned a doctorate at the University of Cambridge.
+He taught at the University of Pittsburgh where he served as the Andrew Mellon Professor of Anthropology.

+He was married to Pamela J. Stewart, a fellow anthropologist employed at Pitt.
+A collection of their joint work is held at the University of Pittsburgh as the Pamela J. Stewart and Andrew J. Strathern Archive, and at the University of California, San Diego, as the Strathern (Andrew) and Pamela J. Stewart Photographs and Audiorecordings.
+Strathern was a fellow of the Association for Social Anthropology in Oceania.
 He was previously married to Marilyn Strathern.

+On 21 September 2026, it was announced that Strathern had died in Pittsburgh.
+He was 87.